 Pumpkin Cream Cheese Muffins, pumpkin muffins stuffed with sweetened cream cheese and garnished with pumpkin seeds.
-Just like Starbucks, but better!

 I’ve noticed over the years that a lot of muffins are sometimes pretty dense.
 Not this muffin recipe, oh no!

-They are light and moist and that cream cheese filling just happens to set them over the top!
+Theses Starbucks muffins are light and moist and that cream cheese filling just happens to set them over the top!

 Let’s get real… I love Starbucks.
 Their pumpkin bread is ah-mazing.
 But, there is just something extra special about Starbucks pumpkin cream cheese muffins.